aanand14828/CS-4120-01-Diabetes-Project-ML/README.md

 # CS-4120-01-Diabetes-Project-ML
 Set up and running instructions

-This project involves predicting diabetes disease progression using the Diabetes Dataset available in scikit-learn. datasets.
-Our goal was to build simple baseline models for both regression and classification before moving toward more complex neural network models.
+This project predicts diabetes disease progression using the Diabetes Dataset, which is publicly available in scikit-learn. datasets.
+We have built simple baseline models for both regression and classification in this project.

-To run the project, first clone the repository and open the folder in your choice of IDE or terminal.
-Install all required packages by running pip install -r requirements.txt.
-You don’t need to download any dataset manually — it’s automatically loaded through src/data.py.
+To run the project, first clone our repository and open the folder in an appropriate IDE/terminal.
+Install all required packages, which are specified with the versions we used in requirements.txt.
+You don’t need to download the dataset manually; it loads automatically through src/data.py.

-Once everything is set up, you can train the baseline models by running python src/train_baselines.py.
+After loading the data, you can train our baseline models by running python src/train_baselines.py.
 This will train both Linear Regression and Decision Tree Regressor for the regression task, as well as Logistic Regression and Decision Tree Classifier for the classification task.
-The results will be saved as CSV tables under src/notebooks/tables/.
+The results will be saved in the form of CSV tables under src/notebooks/tables/.

-If you’d like to generate visualizations such as the correlation heatmap, confusion matrix, residual plots, and target distribution, run python src/viz.py.
-The plots will be stored in src/notebooks/figures/.
+If you want to generate visualization plots, which are the correlation heatmap, confusion matrix, residual plots, and target distribution, run python src/evaluationplots.py.
+The plots will then generate and stored automatically in src/notebooks/figures/.

-The best-performing baseline models were Linear Regression for regression and Logistic Regression for classification.
-Both achieved stable validation and test performance, showing that the dataset is mostly linear and well-behaved.
-These models serve as a strong starting point for the upcoming neural network phase, where we plan to experiment with deeper architectures and optimizers like Adam to improve performance further.
+Our best models for predicting numerical values were Linear Regression, and for classifying data, we used Logistic Regression.
+Both models showed consistent results during testing, suggesting that the data is mostly linear and well-structured.
+These models provide a strong starting point before we move on to testing deeper neural network designs and using optimizers like Adam to improve performance.

 Quick Results Summary
 - Linear Regression performed best for regression (lowest MSE).